TL;DR

 - Primary metric and guardrail metrics, with definitions

-- Sample size per arm and how long it ran
+- Sample size per arm and how long it ran (in days)

-- Pre-registered MDE (minimum detectable effect)
+- Pre-registered MDE (minimum detectable effect) and target power

-- Segment splits if you have them (new vs returning, mobile vs desktop, country)
+- Segment splits if you have them: new vs returning, mobile vs desktop, country

 Copy-ready prompt

 Interpret this A/B test result.
+Run code to compute the statistics; do not estimate.

-Randomisation unit: <user / session / device>
+Randomisation unit: [user / session / device]

-Primary metric: <metric and definition>
+Primary metric: [metric and definition]

-Guardrail metrics: <list with definitions>
+Guardrail metrics: [list with definitions]

-Sample size per arm: <numbers>
+Sample size per arm: [control n, treatment n]

-Duration: <days>
+Duration: [days]

-Other changes in the window: <list>
+Other changes in the window: [list]

 Raw results: